-- Don't rub blot with absorbent white cloth initially. - Rinse with cold water using a spray applicator bottle and the combination of a spray & blot technique will remove most spillages - but don't over wet it blot well. - Use warm carpet shampoos if water does not rinse off the spillage allowing time for them to work before rinsing off. - 4.
+- 1. Don't rub blot with absorbent white cloth initially. - Rinse with cold water using a spray applicator bottle and the combination of a spray & blot technique will remove most spillages. - Use warm carpet shampoos if water does not rinse off the spillage allowing time for them to work before rinsing off. - 4.
 Place a weighted absorbent cloth over the damp patch when you have cleaned the area to pull any materials out of the carpet that were not fully removed during cleaning to help prevent a stain occurring on the surface.
 Leave overnight or when dry remove. - If a stain containing colourant does occur that cannot be removed with shampoo try bleaching it off with 50% bleach 50% water solution.